Home » Can You Release A Parrot Into The Wild?

 The journal Applied Animal Behavior Science stated that hand-reared parrots fed and raised by humans since birth are more aggressive and difficult to handle than those raised in the wild.

-Wild parrots don’t struggle with loneliness and social isolation as much as domestic parrots.
-They have freedom, a large same-species flock, and natural resources.
+Wild parrots don’t struggle with loneliness and social isolation because they have freedom, a same-species flock, and abundant natural resources.

 can caged birds survive in the wild?

-There are several reasons why a parrot’s release could end badly:
+There are various reasons why a parrot’s release could end badly:

-Parrots raised in captivity have weaker bodies than those raised in their natural habitat.
+Parrots raised in captivity aren’t as physically robust.
 Wild parrots are accustomed to flying long distances and using their curved beaks to defend themselves from predators.

 Climate

-Indoors, there’s less wind, fewer chances to get wet, and temperatures stay consistent.
-Outdoor temperatures and weather conditions make it more difficult for parrots to survive.
+Outdoor temperatures and weather conditions are volatile, making it harder for parrots to survive.

 Food